JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8007 days**.

-And here is a just a random fact -  **Before 1928, yo-yos used to be called bandalores in the United States**.
+And here is a just a random fact -  **Majority of brides plan their wedding for approximately 7 to 12 months**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)